Migrating to OpenDepot¶

 - Delete the Depot — all

-ModuleandVersionresources remain untouched - Going forward, publish new versions via GitOps or a CI/CD workflow
+ModuleandVersionresources remain untouched - Going forward, publish new versions via the GitOps workflow

 Migrating providers — Use spec.providerConfigs in your Depot to mirror providers from the HashiCorp Releases API into your own storage backend: